Our hypnobirthing stories...

 The hypnobirthing was absolutely incredible.
-As soon as we arrived at the hospital, Liam set the room out the way we had planned - battery operated candles, deep purple throws, birthing ball, our chosen smells (spiced vanilla), the Calmtime CD and the blinds closed.
+As soon as we arrived at the hospital, we set the room out the way we had planned - battery operated candles, deep purple throws, birthing ball, our chosen smells (spiced vanilla), the Calmtime CD and the blinds closed.
 We made sure the midwife was aware that we were hypnobirthing and she was very supportive.
-I hardly made a sound throughout the labour, which I spent on all fours on the floor with Liam and my throws and blankets from home, and when Ohran arrived, he was very calm and content.
+I hardly made a sound throughout the labour, which I spent on all fours on the floor with my birth partner, and my throws and blankets from home, and when Ohran arrived, he was very calm and content.
 Even when I was about to start pushing I remember thinking how easy the labour was!
 We had a completely natural third stage too as we discussed and it was perfect.

 Ohran is still a very contented and happy baby and I really believe the birth we had is a contributing factor.
 The midwife attending said it was one of the best births she has ever witnessed.
 It really was one of the most beautiful and amazing things I have ever experienced, a complete contrast to my last two births!